Financial-Times/ui-style-guide/index.md

 </table>

-For technical implementation, setup and general paramters please see <a href="http://registry.origami.ft.com/components/o-grid">Origami o-grid component.</a>
+For technical implementation, setup and general parameters, please see <a href="http://registry.origami.ft.com/components/o-grid">Origami o-grid component.</a>

 Below is a demo link of the grid with columns displayed.
-Note the following key design characteristics.
-The gutters are 20 pixels and page margins on left and right alter depending on the screen size.
+Note the following key design characteristics; the gutters are 20 pixels and page margins on left and right alter depending on the screen size.

 <iframe height="700" frameborder='0' width="100%" src='http://registry.origami.ft.com/components/o-grid@2.1.0/demos/visual/demos/silent.html?embed=1'></iframe>